 Mom moved into Connie's home and she cared for mom by feeding her nourishment through a tube into her stomach.
 Besides taking mom to medical appointments, Connie also bathed and helped her go to the bathroom.

 In March 2010 about one year before mom's death, I visited both mom and Connie.
 I was heartbroken seeing mom in such a pathetic state but knew it was much better than viewing her in a nursing home.

 Connie stimulated my interest in genealogy research.
 In 2012, she sent me some old pictures of our great-grandparents.
 A few years later, Connie gave me a copy of the abstract of our family farm.

 Patty and Connie executed our mom's will after she passed away in May 2011.
-Connie inherited the farm homestead and plans to move back to it after she makes repairs to the plumbing and bathroom.
+Connie inherited the farm homestead and moved back to it in December 2021 after she made repairs to the plumbing and bathroom.

 I now visit Connie and John about once every two years.
 After I move back to Wisconsin, I will visit more often.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.